MicrosoftDocs/visualstudio-docs/docs/extensibility/how-to-roundtrip-VSIXs.md

 ### 4. Add conditions to the build tools imports

 * Add additional conditional statements to the `<import>` tags that have a Microsoft.VSSDK.BuildTools reference.
-Do this by inserting `'$(VisualStudioVersion)' != '14.0' And` at the front of the condition statement.
+Insert `'$(VisualStudioVersion)' != '14.0' And` at the front of the condition statement.
 These statements will appear in the header and footer of the csproj file.

 For example: